It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Enabler: Source One Management Services (Willow Grove, Pa., www.sourceoneinc.com)

 Customer: International steel products manufacturer

-Project: Improve sourcing process without adding in-house resources.
+Project: Improve its sourcing process without the addition of in-house resources.

 Enabler: Stamps.com (El Segundo, Calif., www.stamps.com)

 Project: Provide mailing/shipping solution that allows supply chain organizations ability to manage postage spending for multiple offices from one centralized location.

 Project: The Italian dairy brought its average forecast reliability from 80 to 85 percent, with a peak of about 95 percent for fresh milk and cream and 88 percent for yogurt and dessert.
 Inventory levels were reduced by more than 50 percent, cutting capital and lead time in half.

 Project: Implemented a quality management solution to ensure compliance of their proprietary brands and improve supply chain efficiency

 Project: With a user at nearly every one of the company’s more than 100 ship points, Univar needed a system that could be accessed from multiple locations by multiple people.
 Univar also deals with a large carrier network.

 Enabler: Transportation Insight (Hickory, N.C., www.transportationinsight.com)